Deutsch 日本語

 const double TakeProfit = 140;

-Take profit, the point-by-point differential between the entImpactacto and take-profit levels.
+Take profit, the point difference between the take profit and the opening price between the entImpactacto and take-profit levels.
 Preserves earnings by exiting the transaction when the market turns around.
 Several points for customization.
 Adjust based on your desired level of profit and the state of the market.

 Traders can adjust the Bollinger Bands trading method to their trading style and the state of the market by configuring input and constant parameters.
 They can fine-tune their EA's performance and match it to their trading objectives by modifying parameters.
 It is essential to comprehend these factors and how they affect the strategy to maximize trading performance and efficiently manage risk.